What is worship?

 The Bible indicates that the various ways to demonstrate worship were often corrupted and used ritualistically rather than as genuine expressions of obedience.
 In other words, God Himself desired full submission and a surrendering of the heart from which the act of worship could flow.

-Regardless of this, one thing is made clear throughout Old Testament scripture: the Hebrews were to show reverence only to YHWH, and no one else.
+Regardless, one thing is clear throughout the Old Testament: the Hebrews were to show reverence only to YHWH, and no one else.

 YHWH, the Only God to Be Worshiped